10 Fun Facts About Kuala Lumpur

 • Kuala Lumpur has plenty of street markets.
 For traditional items and souvenirs, Chinatown’s weekend markets, Little India, Central Market or the ones in Medan Pasar are worth visiting.

-• Pudu Wet Market is the place for fresh meat like vegetables, meat and fish.
+• Pudu Wet Market is the place for fresh food like vegetables, meat and fish.

 10. Kuala Lumpur was named as one of the New 7 Wonders Cities